mpomery/Jetty-On-Azure/README.md

 - Run `terraform apply` to deploy resources into azure
 - Log in to the Azure console and find the Jetty Public IP (Mine was `13.67.225.169`)
 - Update the Ansible `hosts` file to have your server listed under `[jettyservers]`
-- Run `ansible-playbook jetty-server -i hosts` to configure the Jetty Server
+- Run `ansible-playbook jetty-server -i hosts --ask-pass` to configure the Jetty Server
+- Enter the password that you set for the VM in jetty.tf
 - Visit your site to see Jetty in action